 Scam Checker

-Paste content, upload an image, or drop a file to check for scam signals.
+Paste content, upload a screenshot, or drop a document to scan it for scam signals.

 Pattern Detection